For those new to this website:

 There are 1000 parts per billion in 1 part per million.
 The range of detection for an XRF instrument is only as low as single-digit parts per million, so it is very rare for a food product to test positive for toxicants using XRF technology.

-What is Cadmium?
+Section #2) What is Cadmium?
 What levels of Cadmium are dangerous?

 Cadmium is also a known carcinogen.
 What this means is that it has been well-studied, and proven to cause cancer in humans and other animals.
-It is a very toxic heavy metal that is mined and refined for use in rust-resistant industrial coatings – and often to create colorant compounds used in many consumer goods (like the brightly-colored enamels in many Le Creuset pots and pans.)
+It is a very toxic heavy metal that is mined and refined for use in rust-resistant industrial coatings — and often used to create colorant compounds used in many consumer goods (like the brightly-colored enamels in many Le Creuset pots and pans).

-Toys are considered toxic when they test positive for heavy metals in “parts per million“, not in parts per billion.
+Toys are considered toxic when they test positive for heavy metals in “parts per million,” not in parts per billion.
 For Lead, for instance, the toxicity threshold is 90 ppm; anything over 90 ppm Lead is considered unsafe for children to use as a toy.
 For Cadmium, there are two relevant standards (for regulatory limits on XRF-detectable levels of Cadmium):

 - Denmark considers consumer goods unsafe for children if the Cadmium level is 75 ppm or more.